nc-tamu/nc-k8s-ws/README.md

 * Dockerhub account: https://hub.docker.com/
 * kubectl to interact with the Kubernetes cluster

+Note: the commands in the readme are written for powershell, so remember to edit them and flip the \ to / where needed :)

 # Docker session
 ## Build the application docker container
 To start the build process, run the following command which targets the 'application' folder:

 Example: `docker build -t docker-hub-username/name-of-container:version application\.`

 This will build the docker container in the current directory and tag it with according to the parameter defined in `-t`.
-An example of a real world build is:
+An example of a real world build for my user 'nctamu' is:

 `docker build -t nctamu/nc-k8s-ws:1.0.0 application\.`